-- Bake immediately for approximately 35 minutes to 1 hour (depending on size of tin) until the cake(s) are just firm to the touch and a skewer comes out clean.
+- Bake immediately for approximately 35 minutes to 1 hour (depending on the size of tin) until the cake(s) are just firm to the touch and an inserted skewer comes out clean.

 - Remove from the oven and leave in the tins to cool for about 10 minutes before transferring to a wire rack.

-- Best eaten a day + after baking to get the characteristic Jamaican Ginger Cake stickiness, but equally delicious if eaten straight after baking.
+- For best texture, eat at least a day after baking to get the characteristic Jamaican Ginger Cake stickiness, although the cake is still delicious if eaten straight after baking.